Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

 * Implementation and usage of the DSL changes described above, for example a lot of workflows-related stuff.
-* Entities with Geographical extension show a map in display and edit pages now (based on mapstraction which is included as a system plugin in the core, so it is easily possible to use different map vendors).
+* Entities with Geographical extension show a map in display and edit pages now (based on mapstraction which is included as a system plug-in in the core, so it is easily possible to use different map vendors).
 * KML export functionality for entities with Geographical extension.
 * When editing entities with Geographical extension a map for selecting coordinates is provided.
-* Handling of relations has been reimplemented with form plugins.
+* Handling of relations has been reimplemented with form plug-ins.
-* Relationship handling is now done with dropdown lists by default.
+* Relationship handling is now done with drop-down lists by default.
 Using auto completion instead is still possible.
 Inline creation and editing of related items is only possible when using the auto completion approach.
 * Integration for search API and your account panel.
 * Support for pending content listener, moderation block and moderation panel.
 * Mass handling of objects on admin view pages.